-• EIC’s line of submerged motor pumps and expanders are well suited to the growing business of floating installations.
-FSRU (Floating Storage and Regasification Unit), FPSO (Floating Production Storage and Offloading) and FLNG (Floating Liquefied Natural Gas) vessels benefit greatly from EIC’s technology.
-The compact design of a submerged pump or expander results in a machine approximately half the size and a third of the weight of an equivalent external motor pump or expander (with an external generator); an important advantage where space and weight are at a premium.
+The Cryodynamics® line of submerged motor pumps and expanders is well suited to the growing business of floating installations.
+Floating storage and regasification unit (FSRU), floating production storage and offloading (FPSO), and floating liquefied natural gas (FLNG) vessels benefit greatly from cryogenic technology.
+The compact design of a submerged pump or expander results in a machine approximately half the size and a third of the weight of an equivalent external motor pump or expander (with an external generator), an important advantage where space and weight are at a premium.

-• All of EIC’s product lines are available for floating service.
+All of the Cryodynamics product lines are available for floating service.
 ECC model pumps are used in high-pressure send-out service on FSRUs and in several process services on FPSOs.
 Retractable ECR model pumps service the storage tanks on the vessels.
-Liquid Expanders (model LX) are found on the FLNG topside module.
-EIC’s experience of marine service such as shipboard Cargo and Gas Fuel pumps, is used to maintain high performance and reliability in floating service.
+Liquid expanders (model LX) are found on the FLNG topside module.
+Cryodynamics experience in marine service, such as shipboard cargo and gas fuel pumps, is used to maintain high performance and reliability in floating service.